Medicaid and Disability Links

 The Louisiana Office for Citizens with Developmental Disabilities (OCDD) is an office of the Louisiana Department of Health and Hospitals, serving people with developmental disabilities and their families and professionals who provide support and services.

-Office of Aging and Adult Services (OASS)
+Office of Aging and Adult Services (OAAS)

 The Louisiana Office of Aging and Adult Services (OAAS) brings together all of the long-term care programs that serve aging adults and people with adult-onset disabilities.